Oasis Academy Oldham: Description

 Oasis Academy Oldham is part of the Oasis Community Learning group, an evangelical Christian charity.
 In 2019, the trust had taken forty schools out of special measures, and 19% of the 52 Oasis academies were classified as failing.
 The trust's founder Reverend Steve Chalke says "Turning round a school is sometimes a quick fix, it really, truly is.
 And sometimes it’s a really long, hard, hard job".

 Academics

 Curriculum

 Virtually all maintained schools and academies follow the National Curriculum, and there success is judged on how well they succeed in delivering a 'broad and balanced curriculum'.
 Schools endeavour to get all students to achieve the English Baccalaureate(EBACC) qualification- this must include core subjects a modern or ancient foreign language, and either History or Geography.

 The academy operates a three-year, Key Stage 3 where all the core National Curriculum subjects are taught.
 This is a transition period from primary to secondary education, that builds on the skills, knowledge and understanding gained at primary school, and introduces students to the programmes of study needed to gain qualifications at Key Stage 4.
-Children study English, Maths, Science, History, MFL, Geography, Art, Performing Arts, Music, RE and Design plus Sport.
+Children study English, Maths, Science, History, MFL, Geography, Art, Performing Arts, Music, RE, Sport BTEC, Business, Computer Science, PSHE and more.